Detailed guides to painful problems, treatments & more

 1. RSIs are not biomechanical failures.
 They are not in general caused by crookedness or anatomical abnormality, and yet entire industries are devoted to “correcting” your posture, ergonomics, gait, and more.
 Jump to topic.

-2. RSIs mostly just need rest.
+2. RSIs often just need more rest.
 Stressed beyond their capacity to recover, the damaged tissues are almost always in dire need of substantial resting and careful management of loading for a long time — avoiding too much or too little, for quite a long time — but this tedious treatment option is often either ignored or recommended only half-heartedly, with the result that few patients ever do anything more than “take it easy.”
 Jump to topic.

-3. RSIs are muscular.
+3. RSIs can be muscular.
 That is, they are routinely complicated by muscle pain, which is more treatable, and sometimes muscle pain is actually the entire problem — which is rarely diagnosed correctly, because most doctors and therapists remain more or less oblivious to how bad the “bark” of muscle pain can be.
 Jump to topic.

 4. RSIs play head games.
 Modern neuroscience is crystal clear on this point: the chronicity of pain is intensely psychological and neurological.
 RSIs are not “all in your head,” but — as with all chronic pain — they are certainly affected by what’s in your head.
 The state of tissues is amazingly modulated by the central nervous system.
 Jump to topic.